mmelotti/generic-alchemy-notes/README.md

 Generic Alchemy Notes

-This is a project that aims in transmutate lead in gold, but not fool's gold.
-If the effort is successful, we can take a small step towards world peace and awareness.
+"This is a project that aims in transmutate lead in gold, but not fool's gold."

 Peace, Mercuryo Mercurio.